sydneykleingartner/darkpixels/README.md

 # darkpixels

-a python program that finds the two darkest pixels in an image and puts an "X" on top of each
+a python program that finds the darkest pixel in an image and puts an "X" on top

 my steps:
 - download homebrew